Improve the ROI on Your Discount Strategies With Better Coupon Hygiene

 ✅ Maintain a single source of truth for discount codes

-Many retailers simply aren’t aware of all the coupons floating around that can be applied to their checkout experience.
+Many retailers, like those in the apparel industry, simply aren’t aware of all the coupons floating around that can be applied to their checkout experience.
 In fact, cleanCART users are often surprised when they get a list of all the codes the tool blocks .

 It’s vital to have a single source of truth for all of your discount codes so you can track which ones are active and how customers are using them at any given time.
 In other words, you need to maintain good coupon hygiene!